RanaiKuruma/Retail_EDA/README.md

 # Retail EDA

 - Perform Exploratory Data Analysis using EXCEL, SQL and Tableau to boost the sales of the company.
-- Focus on the following parameters to increase sales:
+- Parameters where the company is not generating enough sales:
     - South Region
     - Same Day (shipment type)
     - Home Office (segment)